Velocity-Field Theory, Boltzmann's Transport Equation, Geometry and Emergent Time: Introduction

 The content is described as follows.
 The step-wise dynamical equation is presented in Sec.2.
 We start with the n-th step energy functional.
-By regarding n steps as the time t$_n$, we derive (1 dim) Navier-Stokes equation.
+By regarding n steps as the time t$_n$, we derive Burgers equation (1 dim Navier-Stokes equation).
 In Sec.3, the orbit (path) of the fluid particle is explained in this step-wise formalism.
 The total energy and the energy rate are also explained.
 The statistical fluctuation is closely explained in Sec.4.
 Especially the difference from the quantum effect is stressed.
 Using the path-integral, we take into account the fluctuation effect.
 Owing to the present velocity-field formalism, we can obtain Boltzmann's equation, as described in Sec.5, up to the collision term.
 This step-wise approach is applied to the mechanical system in Sec.6.
 We take a simple dissipative model:\ the harmonic oscillator with friction.
 The trajectory is solved in the step-wise way.
 We find the total energy changes as the step proceeds.
 From the n-step energy expression we can extract the geometrical structure (the metric) of the trajectory.
-The metric is used, in Sec.7, to define the statistical ensemble of the system of N viscous particles.
+The metric is used, in Sec.7, to define the {\it statistical ensemble} of the system of N viscous particles in one space dimension.
 We propose some models using the geometrically-basic quantities: the length and the area.
 Conclusion is given in Sec.\ref{conc}.
-A few appendices are provided to supplement the text.
+Some appendices are provided to supplement the text.
 App.A treats (1+3) dimensional field theory in this step-wise formalism.
 App.B is the calculation of the statistical fluctuation effect and it supplements Sec.\ref{fluct}.
-An additional mechanical model (Spring-Block model) is described with the calculation result in App.C.
+A few simulation results of the frictional harmonic oscillator (Sec.\ref{qm}) are shown in App.C.
+An additional mechanical model (Spring-Block model) is described with the calculation result in App.D.